Logo

 2. Set some fields for display.

 4. Use the Summary button (GP10) or Options button (GP2010) to select multiple companies.
-This doesn’t matter if you consolidate into one workbook or not (I didn’t).
+This doesn't matter if consolidating into one workbook or not (I didn't).

 5. Publish.

-Now, take a look at the SQL view it creates, which will be prefixed, if you didn’t change it, with “erb”.
-I use the right click Script View As context menu to display it in a query editor window in SQL Mgmt Studio.
-Look for the “FROM” clause(s).
+Now, take a look at the SQL view it creates, which will be prefixed with "erb".
+I use the right-click Script View As context menu to display it in a query editor window in SQL Mgmt Studio.
+Look for the "FROM" clause(s).

 The results

-On GP2010: the only part that is wrong is the select script that is to obtain the account number for a given account index.
-Look for 2 (or more depending on what you have created) “select” scripts.
-One of them is “select top 1 ACTNUMST from [XXXX]..GL00105 where ACTINDEX = T1.[ACTINDX]".
+On GP2010: the only wrong part is the select script that is to obtain the account number for a given account index.
+Look for 2 (or more depending on what has been created) "select" scripts.
+One of them is "select top 1 ACTNUMST from [XXXX]..GL00105 where ACTINDEX = T1.[ACTINDX]".
 The XXXX in this case is pointing at the wrong company database.
-So, once again, the users would be pulling a report, and it would be displaying Account Numbers from another company’s database (or erroring I suppose if the account index does not exist in the other company db).
+So, once again, the users would be pulling a report, and it would be displaying Account Numbers from another company's database (or erroring I suppose if the account index does not exist in the other company's database).

 Quick Fix

 The quick fix is to alter the SQL view directly by changing the referenced database to the correct one.
-I haven’t tested any further so beware if you make the change, and then republish the report for some reason - I don’t know if it “re-creates” the SQL view at that time or not.
+I haven't tested any further so beware if making a change, and then republish the report for some reason - I don't know if it "re-creates" the SQL view at that time or not.

 What’s next